zymsys/GTAPHPTraitsDemo/Hello/README.txt

 Hello6.php: Using insteadof for conflict resolution.
 Without insteadof would have thrown fatal error.

 Hello7.php: Changing method visibility and/or aliasing names.
 Throws fatal error on purpose.

+Hello8.php: Demonstrates an abstract method in a trait